 What we believe

-We believe American foreign policy should be rooted in our highest values as a country: that all men and women are created equal and endowed with inalienable rights – rights that successive generations of Americans have championed, step by hard fought step, at home and abroad.
+We believe American foreign policy should be rooted in our highest values as a country: that all people are created equal and endowed with inalienable rights – rights that successive generations of Americans have championed, step by hard fought step, at home and abroad.

 We are inspired by the conviction, articulated by successive generations of American leaders, that in an increasingly interconnected world, the security and well-being of Americans is closely tied to the security and well-being of those outside our borders.